Raheekhan/REST-Assured-Testing/README.md

 # Rest Assured Testing

-I've added some basic REST API Tests in a separate Module, and will add more functionalities to it.
-I am using the 'Fake' [JSON-SERVER](https://github.com/typicode/json-server).
+I am using the 'Fake' [JSON-SERVER](https://github.com/typicode/json-server) to conduct some simple Rest API Testing using the Rest Assured Libraries.

+Attempt to add 'Profiles' in the POM.xml file in order to run from the Terminal.